mrklees/mrklees.github.io/_pages/about.md

     <img class="portrait" src="https://static.cloudygo.com/static/Misc/lilac_profile.jpg" alt="Lilac" />
   </div>
   <div markdown="span">
-    **Li☿️ac** - An alchemist hailing from the deep forests for the Pacific Northwest, Li☿️ac is a student of the cosmos, a musician devoted to the transformative power of sound, and a brewer of mind-bending elixers.
+    **Li☿️ac** - Li☿️ac is a fire dancer and burlesque performer stunning audiances with her graceful flow.
+She has spent the last two years in the Seattle juggling scene and regularly performs in Seattle art events and festivals.
+She is also a cast member of Haus Anima NeoBurlesque & Variety Show performing a sexy fusion of poi and burlesque.
   </div>
 </div>